 When will I find out if my proposal has been accepted?
 We will inform you if your submission is accepted on January 17.

 Who attends?
 Leaders from across the field of early childhood and K-12 educational systems attend the Summit, including educators at every level: statewide decision-makers, administrators, instructional coaches, and assessors.
+The majority of attendees are interested in hearing an early childhood focus (birth to eight years).

 What's the average session size?
 Sessions will have between 60 and 150 attendees.